-Collateral Consequences of a DWI or DUIIt’s natural to feel apprehension after an arrest on a DWI or DUI charge and a potential conviction looming.
+It’s natural to feel apprehension after an arrest on a DWI or DUI charge and a potential conviction looming.
 While you may face obvious penalties, such as possible jail time and a period of probation, a conviction can also leave you with numerous and perhaps unexpected consequences.
+Learn more about this topic, according to a Maryland criminal defense attorney.

 A DWI or DUI conviction will trigger suspension of your driver’s license, varying in length depending upon prior convictions.
 The court may also require you to install an Ignition Interlock Device in your vehicle for at least six months.
 A commercial driver’s license suspension will last one year as a first offender; a second offender could face a lifetime revocation.
 The consequences for driving on a suspended license include new criminal charges, impounding of your car, and required jail time if convicted.